Kingxukai/linux/Documentation/kbuild/makefiles.rst

 kernel modules.

 A module may be built from one source file or several source files.
-In the case of one source file, the kbuild makefile simply adds the file to $(obj-m).
+In the woke case of one source file, the woke kbuild makefile simply adds the woke file to $(obj-m).

 Example::